GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There certainly will be job disruption.
-Because what's going to happen is robots will be able to do everything better than us.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *Elon Musk*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts